Kurt Cobain in 1991 (Getty Images / Redferns / Michel Linssen)

-Kurt Cobain, frontman and primary songwriter for Nirvana – and the reluctant voice of Gen X in the early 1990s – would have turned 45 years old on February 20, 2012.
-Instead, he died at age 27, a controversial death that left fans debating to this day whether it was suicide or murder.
+Kurt Cobain, frontman and primary songwriter for Nirvana – and the reluctant voice of Gen X in the early 1990s – would have turned 45 on Feb.
+20, 2012.
+Instead he died at age 27, a controversial death that has left fans debating to this day whether it was suicide or murder.
 But the most important legacy he leaves isn't one of tantalizing conspiracy theories.
 It's the music.

 For a band that released just three studio albums, Nirvana had a remarkably big impact on the music world.
 They're credited with being the force that pushed alternative music from the quiet corners of college radio stations and indie record shops into the mainstream.
 They were followed by a horde of alt-rockers who ran through the doorway Nirvana opened to grab their chance at success.

-Kurt Cobain has inspired 20 years of alternative and indie music, but who inspired him?
-For Cobain’s 44th birthday, we present four artists who influenced the style and vision of his music.
+Cobain has inspired two decades of alternative and indie music, but who inspired him?
+In honor of his 45th birthday, we present four artists who influenced the style and vision of his music.

-1. The Beatles.
-The lads from Liverpool were one of the earliest influences on Kurt Cobain's musical taste.
-His aunt said he was singing “Hey Jude” at age two.
-Cobain claimed to have listened mostly to The Beatles as a kid.
-His aunts bought him Beatles records and occasionally, when he was able, he'd buy one of their singles.
-"If I Fell" was reportedly his favorite Beatles tune, and Nirvana often played it in concert when technical problems arose.
-He cited John Lennon as one of his heroes in his posthumously-published Journals.
-The 1964 album Meet The Beatles figured into Nirvana songwriting legend: Cobain said he wrote "About a Girl" – originally on Bleach and released as a single after its inclusion in MTV Unplugged – after listening to Meet The Beatles for three hours.
+1: The Beatles.
+The lads from Liverpool were one of the earliest influences on Cobain's musical taste, with Cobain claiming to have listened mostly to the Beatles as a kid.
+His aunts bought him Beatles records (according to one aunt, he was singing "Hey Jude" at age 2) and occasionally, when he was able, he'd buy one of their singles.
+"If I Fell" was reportedly Cobain's favorite Beatles tune, and Nirvana often played it in concert when technical problems arose.
+In his posthumously-published Journals, Cobain cited John Lennon as one of his heroes.
+The 1964 album Meet the Beatles figured into Nirvana songwriting legend: Cobain said he wrote "About a Girl" – originally released on Bleach and put out as a single after its inclusion in MTV Unplugged – after listening to Meet the Beatles for three hours.

-2. The Pixies.
-The Pixies hit the U.S. alternative music scene with their full-length debut, Surfer Rosa, in August of 1988.
-It was just a few months before Nirvana recorded their own debut, Bleach.
-Cobain loved Surfer Rosa – so much that it made him rethink his approach to songwriting.
+2: The Pixies.
+The Pixies hit the U.S. alternative music scene with their full-length debut, Surfer Rosa, in August 1988, just a few months before Nirvana recorded their own debut, Bleach.
+Cobain loved Surfer Rosa – so much so that it made him rethink his approach to songwriting.
 Bleach was grungy, sludgy, promising but not very nuanced.
 Just a few years later, Nevermind was the promise come true.
 One of the album's hallmarks is the interplay between moments of spare, stripped-down bass and drums and moments of turned-to-eleven guitars and vocals.
 This quiet-loud-quiet-loud structure is used to fantastic effect in the single that changed the music world, "Smells Like Teen Spirit."

 And where did Cobain get his inspiration?
 From the Pixies.
 They were already doing quiet-loud on Surfer Rosa, and the sound thrilled Cobain.
 He even called "Smells Like Teen Spirit" his attempt to rip off the Pixies.
 "When I heard the Pixies for the first time, I connected with that band so heavily that I should have been in that band – or at least a Pixies cover band," he later said.
 "We used their sense of dynamics, being soft and quiet and then loud and hard."

-3. R.E.M.
-Early-'90s music fans might be surprised to see R.E.M. in this list – even though they were both considered alternative music, Nirvana and R.E.M. were about as different as it gets.
-In 1991, one was hitting us with a wall of guitar and screaming vocals, while the other was adding mandolin and pedal-steel to their jangly pop.
-But Kurt Cobain was unashamed about his deep admiration for R.E.M. – "If I could write just a couple of songs as good as what they've written…" – and he was a good friend to lead singer Michael Stipe.
+3: R.E.M.
+Early-'90s music fans might be surprised to see R.E.M. in this list – even though both bands were considered alternative, Nirvana and R.E.M. were about as different as it gets.
+In 1991 one group was hitting us with a wall of guitar and screaming vocals, while the other was adding mandolin and pedal-steel to their jangly pop.
+But Cobain was unashamed about his deep admiration for R.E.M. – "If I could write just a couple of songs as good as what they've written…" – and he was a good friend to R.E.M. lead singer Michael Stipe.